gmggroup/omf-python/docs/content/textures.rst

 *****************

 Projected textures are images that exist in space and are mapped to their corresponding elements.
-Unlike data, they do not need to correspond to mesh nodes or cell centers.
+Unlike attributes, they do not need to correspond to mesh nodes or cell centers.
 This image shows how textures are mapped to a surface.
 Their position is defined by an origin and axis vectors then they are mapped laterally to the element position.

 .. image:: /images/ImageTexture.png

-Like data, multiple textures can be applied to a element; simply provide a list of textures.
+Like attributes, multiple textures can be applied to a element; simply provide a list of textures.
 Each of these textures provides an origin point and two extent vectors for the plane defining where images rests.
 The `axis_*` properties define the extent of that image out from the origin.